MarcusxDM/iFaceEventos/README.md

 1. Import as a Maven Project;

+2. Create a MySQL Schema

-2. Change application.properties in src/main/resources/ to match your DataBase;
+3. Change application.properties in src/main/resources/ to match your DataBase;

-3. For the first run, use hibernate.hbm2ddl.auto: create;
+4. For the first run, use hibernate.hbm2ddl.auto: create;

-4. For the next runs, use hibernate.hbm2ddl.auto: update.
+5. For the next runs, use hibernate.hbm2ddl.auto: update.

 ####Comments:
 This module is still in development.
 The Team Coders are using Eclipse, Maven and Hibernate (with Spring Boot framework) tools to develop this module for the back-end and HTML5, CSS and Angular.js for the front-end.